Our First Home Exchange

 “There are strangers sleeping in my bed.”

 The thought wouldn’t leave.
-Did it make it any better (or worse) that we were about to fall asleep in theirs?
+Did it make it better (or worse) that we were sleeping in theirs?

 Last month, my family and I found ourselves in a new house belonging to a family that we didn’t really know in a place we’d never been before- with the knowledge that the family was experiencing the same thing in our house.